Testing the robustness of topological quantities evaluated from the modular Hamiltonian for a given wavefunction: Results

 The numerical values for the largest systems are tabulated in Table~\ref{tab: TEE}.
-For the largest systems, the error is about $7\%$, $14\%$, $24\%$, and $21\%$, compared to the large $N$ limit, for the $1/2$ Laughlin, $1/4$ Laughlin, $1$ Moore-Read and $1/3$ Moore-Read states, respectively.
-As with the Hall conductance data, the convergence to the expected value is the fastest for the the $1/2$ Laughlin state, and slowest for the $1/3$ Moore-Read state.
+For the largest systems, the absolute error for $\nu{=}1$ IQH state is $0.007$ compared to its thermodynamic value, $\gamma{=}0$.
+For the Laughlin state at filling $1/2$, $1/3$, and $1/4$, the percentage error relative to its thermodynamic limit is about $7\%$, $11\%$, and $14\%$, respectively, while for Moore-Read state at filling $1$, $1/2$, and $1/3$, this error is about $24\%$, $31\%$, and $21\%$, respectively.
+As with the Hall conductance data, the convergence to the expected value is the fastest for the $\nu{=}1$ IQH state and slowest for the $1/3$ Moore-Read state.